rxwei/swift-evolution/proposals/0000-differentiable-programming.md

 derivative function, but not of functions that have not been marked this way without defining a custom derivative for it.
-For example, if we try to differentiate [`sinf(_:)`](https://en.cppreference.com/w/c/numeric/math/sin) with the `gradient(at:in:)` API, the compiler will produce error messages at compile time instead of producing zero derivatives.
+For example, if we try to differentiate [`sinf(_:)`](https://en.cppreference.com/w/c/numeric/math/sin) with the `gradient(at:of:)` API, the compiler will produce error messages at compile time instead of producing zero derivatives.

 ```swift